1450 K.L.O. Road

 Fax: (250) 763-0606

-The Regional Parks Department thanks residents of the Central Okanagan for their cooperation, patience and understanding over the past two months, while parks were closed.
-When a park is open again, people are asked to use extreme caution and should stay on trails.
-Please donít smoke in natural areas and if you do smoke, please ensure all smoking materials have been completely extinguished and safely discarded.
+Even though we’ve had some rain, ground conditions are still dry.
+Residents using any park are asked to use extreme caution and they should stay on trails.
+Please don’t smoke in natural areas and if you do smoke, please ensure all smoking materials have been completely extinguished and safely discarded.

-Two of the parks will remain closed indefinitely because of damage sustained by the Okanagan Mountain Park fire.
-Both Bertram Creek and Cedar Mountain contain many hazards and are considered unsafe.
+Parks staff is assessing the damage sustained in two parks by the Okanagan Mountain Park fire.
+As a result, both Bertram Creek and Cedar Mountain remain closed as they contain many hazards and are not safe.